News

 Using your NHS App

-When loaded it allows you access the new ACCURX digital request form for all appointment and service requests as well as a wide range of patient information, services, results and other patient specific data that takes away the need to call or visit the Surgery, really making time for you and saving that call or visit.
+It also gives access to other patient specific data that removes the need to call or visit the Surgery, really making time for you and saving that call or visit.

 Published on 27th Mar 2025